 I received my bachelor's degree in physics from the University of Texas (Hook'em) and my masters in physics education from WGU.
-This will be my seventh year teaching.
+This will be my eighth year teaching.
 You might be asking yourself, "How did he end up teaching engineering if all his degrees are in physics?"
 In college, I received certifications in engineering, math, and all physical sciences.
 Truly, I just love to learn.
-I'm a songwriter, an author, and a theologian.
+I'm a songwriter, an author, a conference speaker, and a theologian.

 One of the more notable things about me is that I moved to Mill Creek from Austin, Tx.
 Students hear me say "y'all" several hundred times a day, which is really telling because I don't have a Texas accent at all.
 Austin isn't that different from Seattle.
 Both have their share of crazy people; Austin is just more proud of it.
 And we each have historic music scenes.
 Seattle has Hendrix, whereas Austin has Stevie Ray Vaughn.

-My hobbies include hiking, snowboarding, and watching superhero movies.
+My hobbies include hiking, writing, and watching superhero movies.
 I also love playing guitar and piano.
-One of my life goals is to visit every national park, and so far I've been to 27 out of 62.
+If a student brings a guitar to class, I will play it for at least 10 minutes.
+But my students never read this webpage, so they have no idea.
+One of my life goals is to visit every national park, and so far I've been to 27 out of 63.

 My wife and I are obsessed with dachshunds.
 If you Instagram, you can follow our dog @pupperforpresident.
 He's running a pretty unsuccessful presidential campaign.

 One thing that I can't emphasize enough is that I love my job.
 I enjoy learning about the art of teaching and practicing new techniques.
 I also love getting to know and encourage my students.
 I am excited to grow at Jackson HS because the teachers here are committed to perfecting their craft.
 I would totally send my kids here (if I had any).
 There's something special going on at this school, and I consider myself lucky to be a part of it.